-Press the rotary TUNE control and BASS will be displayed.
-Turn the TUNE control to the right or left to increase or decrease the Bass tones.
+Press the rotary TUNE control and BASS will display.
+4 Turn the TUNE control to the right or left to increase or decrease the Bass tones.

-Press the rotary TUNE control a second time and MID will be displayed.
+Press the rotary TUNE control a second time and MID will display.
 Turn the TUNE control to the right or left to increase or decrease the Mid Range tones.

-Press the rotary TUNE control a third time and TREB will be displayed.
+Press the rotary TUNE control a third time and TREB will display.
 Turn the TUNE control to the right or left to increase or decrease the Treble tones.

-Press the rotary TUNE control a fourth time and BAL will be displayed.
+Press the rotary TUNE control a fourth time and BAL will display.
 Turn the TUNE control to the right or left to adjust the sound level from the right or left side speakers.

-Press the rotary TUNE control a fifth time and FADE will be displayed.
-Turn the TUNE control to the left or right to adjust the sound level between the front and rear speak-
+Press the rotary TUNE control a fifth time and FADE will display.
+Turn the TUNE control to the left or right to adjust the sound level between the front and rear speakers.